esprfid/esp-rfid/README.md

 ### Tests

-#### How many RFID Tag can be handled?
+#### 1) How many RFID Tag can be handled?
-Restore some [randomly generated](https://github.com/omersiar/esp-rfid/raw/development/demo/demo-users-data.json) user data on File System worth:
+Restore some randomly generated user data on File System worth:

 * 1000 seperate "userfile"
 * random 4 Bytes long UID and